 Oh and anyone who talks about some outdated model of the strength/endurance continuum, yeah, don’t listen to that guy either.
 He probably doesn’t even lift.

-But as somebody who simply wants answers on rep ranges, you’re left wondering, how many reps should I be doing?
+But as somebody who simply wants answers on rep ranges for hypertrophy, you’re left wondering, how many reps should I be doing?

 Well, first let’s look at the strength endurance continuum to clear the air.